blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 validateaddress "komodoaddress"
 -------------------------------

-The ``validateaddress`` method returns information about the given KMD/asset-chain address.
+The ``validateaddress`` method returns information about the given address.

 Arguments:

 ::

-	"address"     (string, required) The KMD/asset-chain address to validate
+	"address"        (string, required)        the address to validate

 Response:

 ::

 	{
 	  "isvalid"         (boolean)  indicates whether the address is valid.
 If it is not, this is the only property returned.
 	  "address"          (string)  the address validated
-	  "scriptPubKey"       (string) the hex encoded scriptPubKey generated by the address "ismine"          (boolean) indicates whether the address is yours or not "isscript"    (boolean) if the key is a script "pubkey"           (string) the hex value of the raw public key "iscompressed"     (boolean) if the address is compressed "account"          (string) DEPRECATED.
-The account associated with the address, "" is the default account }
+	  "scriptPubKey"     (string)  the hex encoded scriptPubKey generated by the address "ismine"          (boolean)  indicates whether the address is yours "isscript"         (boolean) whether the key is a script "pubkey"           (string)  the hex value of the raw public key "iscompressed"     (boolean) whether the address is compressed "account"          (string)  DEPRECATED the account associated with the address; "" is the default account }

 Examples: